 To use, simply apply the neem oil to the desired area and massage gently into the skin.
 This can be done daily as part of your morning abhyanga routine, or periodically as needed.

 If you’re feeling particularly adventurous, you might try making a facial clay mask.
 There are a few different ways to do this.
 One time-tested method is to combine small amounts of powdered neem, brahmi, and turmeric with your favorite cosmetic clay, adding just enough water, milk, or yogurt to create your desired consistency.

 Save yourself some tears by avoiding getting any of the mixture into your eyes—neem is potent enough on its own, after all!
 Leave for 10 minutes before rinsing off and patting dry.

 Many people think of soap first when they think of skin care, particularly when it comes to washing the face.
 However, Ayurveda suggests using soap with caution due to its drying action.
 Too much soap can strip the skin of helpful and necessary oils.

 Neem & Aloe soap, however, is an all-natural product that mixes neem’s pitta-balancing benefits with aloe vera’s soothing qualities.
 It is gentle enough to be used daily by people of all doshas and Ayurvedic body types.

 Soothing Skin Balm

 Another great ready-made application of neem comes in the form of Soothing Skin Balm.
-Just like its name suggests, this balm is meant to calm pitta from the skin and features an all-star cast of Ayurvedic herbs known for skin health—manjistha, guduchi, anantamul, and of course, neem.
+As its name suggests, this balm is meant to calm pitta from the skin and features an all-star cast of Ayurvedic herbs known for their benefit to skin health—manjistha, guduchi, anantamul, and of course, neem.